12LetterMeme/qb-policeshop/README.md

 ![unknown (2)](https://user-images.githubusercontent.com/91357757/168119698-f78643dc-4874-4013-a380-e6ff8a1d684a.png)

-I wont be providing that much support for this as its not hard to set up.
+Support will not be given for installing the script

 QBCore police garage / QBCore police car shop / QBCore Grade based police shop / FiveM Police garage